ahheckel/RaspiCloud/README.md

   No 'rooting' of android devices is required.
 - *lightweight:* based on *OpenSSH*, linux tools 'rsync', 'cron' and bash scripts
 - *secure:* ssh-based file transfer (key-based encryption)
-- *convenient:* nginx ssl-encrypted web interface with image gallery functions for file browsing on your mobile (see screenshots)
+- *convenient:* ssl-encrypted web interface with instant search and image gallery functions for file browsing on your mobile (see screenshots)
 - *cross-platform:* client-side linux environment available on many platforms
 - *low cost:* using Raspberry-Pi as server with standard USB storage as NAS

 ## Requirements
-- linux server (tested with Raspian Stretch on a Raspberry Pi 3b+)
+- linux server (tested with Raspian Stretch/Buster on a Raspberry Pi 3b+)
 - nginx web server (1.10.3) and OpenSSH server (7.4)
 - NAS storage (tested with low cost 2.5 inch portbale, ext4-formatted USB-Harddisk attached to the Raspberry Pi)
 - imagemagick v6 and libreoffice v5 for thumbnail generation (server-side)